buerHuang/buerHuang.github.io/_pages/about.md

 [_Source Code_](https://github.com/buerHuang/Channel-Estimation-and-Beam-Training-for-MISO-Communications)

 # 🎖 Honors and Awards
-- *2026.06* Excellent graduate of Communication University of China.
+- *2026.06* Excellent graduate of Communication University of China
-- *2026.05* Excellent graduation thesis of Communication University of China.
+- *2026.05* Excellent graduation thesis of Communication University of China
+- *2025.06* “Outstanding League Member” of Communication University of China

 # 📖 Educations
 - *2026.09 - future*, Beijing Institute of Technology (Zhuhai).